 Your out-of-state license does not qualify you to work in Georgia.
 However, if the standards for getting a license in your old home state are roughly equal to or more difficult than the Georgia standards, you're eligible to apply for a license.
 Learn more about this by visiting your profession's licensing board.

-Source: Secretary of State.
+Source: Secretary of State and Department of Community Health.
 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.
 If you have questions regarding any matter contained on this page, please speak with the agency that is the source of the information.